jqphu/blog/data/blog/crypto-is-unforgiving.md

 There are no refunds.

 120M lost due to the BadgerDAO frontend hack.
-~7500 ether lost just a week ago due to a uniswap phishing attack.
+~7500 ether lost just a week ago due to a Uniswap phishing attack.
 Countless NFTs stolen with no recourse.

 This feels like it happens every other week that we've become numb to it.